RuslanVe0/UnitTesting/README.md

             print("Unsuccess")

   ```
-The value returned from any operation available (whether it is: addition, subtraction, multiplication, division or concate) it returns it as an object, where the user can perform varius operations
+The value returned from any operation available (whether it is: addition, subtraction, multiplication, division or concate) it returns it as an object, where the user can perform various operations on the list.
-onto the list.
 You can experiment with it.

 Let's dive deeper, and instead of defining our own function and manually to create a list, to create it automatically using the method *create_test_values(...)*.
 The required parameters are: